CliMA/EnsembleKalmanProcesses.jl/docs/src/index.md

-EnsembleKalmanProcess.jl                    | Implementations of EKI, EKS and UKI Observations.jl                             | Structure to hold observational data ParameterDistributions.jl                   | Structures to hold prior and posterior distributions DataStorage.jl                              | Structure to hold model parameters and outputs
+EnsembleKalmanProcess.jl                    | Implementations of EKI, EKS and UKI Observations.jl                             | Structure to hold observational data ParameterDistributions.jl                   | Structures to hold prior and posterior distributions DataContainers.jl                           | Structure to hold model parameters and outputs